 While I was already planning to check out Friday Harbor House for dinner (you can check out my recent article on their renovation here), everyone we spoke to leading up to our dinner said we had to eat there.
 Everyone was right.
 Between the views, the service, the food and the drinks, you can’t go wrong.
 The outdoor patio views overlook Friday Harbor, and the food is just phenomenal.
 I highly recommend saving room in your stomach for the brioche donuts…..our wonderful waitress, Haley, mentioned that the dough is made with bacon fat.
 Unless you are against bacon fat, the donuts are a must.
 My mouth is watering just thinking about them.

 After that very long day and dinner, and it being summer, Janine and I still had a couple hours of daylight left, so we decided to drive to Roche Harbor Resort on the northern part of the island just to walk around.
 It could not have been more perfect with the sun setting, a flag retirement ceremony and a marina filled with giant yachts!
 We happened to be admiring the Watta Ryde, a Selene 92′ Ocean Explorer when the yacht’s realtor, Scott Hauck, chatted with us about the yacht and asked us if we wanted to come aboard and check it out.
 Janine and I were not on the market to plunk down almost $6 million for a yacht, but walking through it, we were in awe and were more determined than ever to win the lottery.
 It is for sale through the Hampton Yacht Group if anyone is in the market for some luxury!
+With the amount of yachts we’ve seen, there are most definitely plenty out there who can afford the cost of one.
+We heard while we were strolling around the harbor that feadship superyachts are considered some of the best in the world so I think we’ll get saving!

 Day Three: San Juan Historical Museum, English Camp, San Juan Islands Sculpture Park & Nature Preserve, Home